Okese1: Controversy

 He got into a banter with radio presenter Andy Dosty after being late for an interview which got him sacked from the studio's of Hitz FM in Accra.
 He also got into a social media banter with fellow rapper Medikal and called him a sellout.

+In March 2024, Medikal, a colleague rapper of Okese1 allegedly says that, Frank has loss his Father, Dog and want to sell his House.
+He also said his Range Rover has gotten burned.